splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Prerequisites
 ==============================

-To use Network Explorer, you must meet the following requirements.
+To use Network Explorer with Kubernetes, you must meet the following requirements.

  .. list-table::
     :header-rows: 1